DIY Battery Bank Tutorial: Joining Batteries for Increased Power

-That’s right, all you need to do is build your own battery bank!
-A battery bank isn’t some type of NAB branch full of SSB Drycells.
+That’s right, all you need is to build your own battery bank!
+But don't be misled by the term; a battery bank isn’t some kind of financial branch teeming with SSB Drycells.
+Rather, it's a series of two or more batteries connected to enhance the power output of one application.

 Series

-So, this basically adds the Voltage of the batteries but maintains the same Amp Hours .
-So for example, if you’re using two 6V batteries, at 10 Ah each, it will become a 12V series, but stay at 10 Ah.
+By connecting batteries in series, you essentially add the voltage of the batteries while maintaining the same ampere-hour (Ah) capacity.
+For example, if you’re using two 6V batteries at 10 Ah each, connecting them in series will result in a 12V battery pack but maintain the total capacity at 10 Ah.

 Series

-Make sure your batteries have the same voltage and capacity rating, otherwise it will cause damage such as charging problems and shortened life.
+2. It’s crucial to ensure that your batteries have the same voltage and capacity rating; otherwise, it may cause issues like charging problems and shortened battery life.

 Parallel